Weekly Update #242: Retail Dead? Not for Some Startups...

 If you find this useful, subscribe to our weekly newsletter!

 In order to view EquityZen's Investment Offerings, you must be an Accredited Investor.

 Eyeglass retailer Warby Parker raised $75M last week, putting the company’s valuation at just under $2B.
-The fresh funds continue Warby’s remarkable valuation trajectory from the $37M awarded to it just seven years ago.
-Even more remarkable -- the valuation gains stand in stark contrast to the lackluster performance of the retail sector in general (compared to the S&P 500) and of its larger and well-heeled rival, Luxottica.
+The fresh funds continue Warby’s strong valuation trajectory from the $37M awarded to it just seven years ago.
+Even more notable -- the valuation gains stand in stark contrast to the lackluster performance of the retail sector in general (compared to the S&P 500) and of its larger and well-heeled rival, Luxottica.

 Other items we are reading:

 Funding Rounds Since Last Week

 To learn more about whether you're eligible, typical investment size, company valuation, and share price, request access here.